 - Passport: You must bring your passport with at least 6 months of validity to enter Cuba.

-- Tourist Card: A Tourist Card, coming from the USA it’s also known as a pink card, is required of every visitor.
+- Cuban Tourist Visa or Tourist Card: A Tourist Card, coming from the USA it’s also known as a pink card, is required of every visitor.
 You can apply for it ahead of time or you can get it at the airport.
 Your airline will provide you with information about the documentation you need and what type of assistance they offer.
 My flight from New York, stopped in Fort Lauderdale and there was a Cuban Travel Service kiosk at the Southwest check in that handled the tourist cards.

 - Travel Insurance: Visitors to Cuba are required to have a travel insurance policy.
 Traveler insurance was included with my Southwest Airlines ticket.
 Check your airline first to see if they have included travel insurance.
 You will need to hold onto your boarding pass for access to the insurance.